Yellow.ai: Funding

 In June 2019, Yellow.ai completed a series A funding of $4 million led by Lightspeed Venture Partners and angel investors such as Phanindra Sama, founder of RedBus, Anand Swaminathan, senior partner, McKinsey & Company, Limeroad founder Prashant Malik, and Snapdeal founder Kunal Bahl.

 In April 2020, it raised $20 million in a series B round led by Lightspeed Ventures Partners and Lightspeed India Partners.
 In August 2021, the company raised $78.15 million in its Series C funding round led by WestBridge Capital, Sapphire Ventures, Salesforce Ventures, and Lightspeed Venture Partners.
 The company has raised a total of $102 million so far.

 Awards

 The company won the Frost & Sullivan Technology Innovation Leadership Award in 2021.
 Entrepreneur magazine named Yellow.ai the Best AI Startup of the Year at the Entrepreneur India Startup Awards 2022.
 It was awarded Best Chat/Conversational Bot/Tool during the MarTech Leadership Summit 2022.
 The Financial Express awarded it the Best Use of Conversational AI – Gold at the Financial Express FuTech Awards in 2022.
 The company received an honorable mention in the automation solution of the Year category at the CCW Excellence Awards 2022.

-Forbes magazine added Yellow.ai's co-founder Rashid Khan to Forbes India 30 Under 30 2022 and Forbes Asia 30 Under 30 2022 lists as one of the young gamechangers disrupting the Enterprise Technology industry.
+Forbes magazine added Yellow.ai's co-founder Rashid Khan to Forbes India 30 Under 30 2022 and Forbes Asia 30 Under 30 2022 lists, as one of the young game changers disrupting the Enterprise Technology industry.
 Hurun Research Institute listed the company in its 'Future Unicorn Index 2022' list for India.
+In 2023, co-founder & CEO, Raghu Ravinutala was recognized as one of the top 50 SaaS CEOs by The Software Report.
+Yellow.ai ranked 13th in the Bay Area and 88th nationally on the 2023 Deloitte Technology Fast 500 for North America.